 The thread crew is provided as a pointer to a structure which contains

-at least 2 interfaces - an enqueue
+at least 2 interfaces - an enqueue that dispatches the

-that waits for all currently dispatched
+workload, and a wait that waits for all currently dispatched

 workloads to complete.
 The thread crew instances shall have structures